souffle-lang/souffle-lang.github.io/pages/docs/rules.md

 ```
 expresses the rule that a person lives in a building if they are the owner, or a housemate of the owner.
 Thus the conditions `person=owner` and `Housemate(owner, person)` are joined by `;` to indicate that either must hold.

+### Type System

+The variables deduce their types from their bindings.
+A variable receives values from positive predicates in the body of a rule.
+TBD: Explain the information flow in a rule (what is a a source / sink) and type checking.

 ### Query Plan
 Rules may have qualifiers, which are used to change the execution behavior / semantics.
 Qualifiers are used to set a query plan for a rule.
 The qualifer `.plan` let's the programmer chose a query plan for a rule.